Kandkide/enableundo/README.md

 class EnableUndo:

-    It has "state" property which can be used to hold variable and object.
+    It has "state" property which can be used to hold variable or object.
     It also has "undo" methods.
 Ability to undo changes to the State property.

 class EnableUndoRedo:

-    It has "redo" method in addition.
+    It has "redo" method in addition to the above.

 # Usage
 1, Make an instance